NASA’s James Webb Space Telescope, poised to launch, will open a new window on the cosmos — if everything goes just right

 The successor to the Hubble must evade 344 potential ‘single point failures’ to achieve its ambitious mission

 NASA’s long-delayed James Webb Space Telescope, a $10 billion marvel of engineering and scientific ambition, is finally poised to rocket into deep space from a launchpad in French Guiana, on the northeast shoulder of South America.
-What happens in the following days and weeks will either change our understanding of the universe or deliver a crushing blow to NASA and the global astronomical community.
+What happens in the following days and weeks will either change our understanding of the universe, or deliver a crushing blow to NASA and the global astronomical community.

 The Webb must cruise for 29 days to a unique orbit around the sun that keeps it roughly 1 million miles from Earth, four times the distance to the moon.
-At launch, it will be folded upon itself, a shrouded package inside the cone of the European Space Agency’s Ariane 5 rocket.
+At launch — scheduled for 7:20 a.m.
+Saturday, Christmas morning — it will be folded upon itself, a shrouded package inside the cone of the European Space Agency’s Ariane 5 rocket.
 After it escapes Earth’s gravity, it must begin opening up, blossoming into a functioning telescope.

 That starts with the deployment of the solar panels to make the whole thing work.
 Next comes the unfurling of a tennis-court-size expanse of multilayered foil — the sun shield, akin to a giant umbrella, ideally more reliable than what you would get from a drugstore.